bitegarden/bitegarden.github.io/_posts/2025-06-02-export-sonarqube-reports_en.md

 <img width="100%" src="/img/posts/report-sonarqube.png" alt="Report exported from SonarQube">

-The next image shows the first page of a report **exported using the Report Plugin for SonarQube™**:
+The next image shows the first page of a report **exported using the Report Plugin for SonarQube&trade;**:

 <img width="100%" src="/img/posts/report-plugin-sonarqube-bitegarden.png" alt="Report exported from Report Plugin for SonarQube">